 Trouble starting the car is everyone’s worst nightmare, especially if you are stuck somewhere you don’t want to be.
 With a bad starter, you might find yourself unable to get the engine running.
 However, you can also learn how to start a car with a bad starter to get you back on the road.

-We review all of these options to get your starter working again.
-Many of them only take a few minutes to perform and require minimal mechanical experience.
+I review all of the options to get your starter working again.
+Many of them only take a few minutes to perform, and require minimal mechanical experience.